MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### CodePush

-Contains static methods for retreiving the `NSURL` that represents the most recent JavaScript bundle file, and can be passed to the `RCTRootView`'s `initWithBundleURL` method when bootstrapping your app in the **AppDelegate.m** file.
+Contains static methods for retrieving the `NSURL` that represents the most recent JavaScript bundle file, and can be passed to the `RCTRootView`'s `initWithBundleURL` method when bootstrapping your app in the **AppDelegate.m** file.

 The `CodePush` class' methods can be thought of as composite resolvers which always load the appropriate bundle, in order to accommodate the following scenarios: